lanceleau02/Introduction-to-Big-O-Notation/README.md

 **Big-O Notation** is a mathematical way to describe how the runtime (or space requirement) of an algorithm grows as the size of the input increases.
 It focuses on the worst-case scenario and provides an upper bound on the growth rate.

-It measures algorithm's efficiency based on four rules:
+It measures algorithm's efficiency based on four principles:

 1. **Complexity in terms of input size (N):** abstract the efficiency of algorithms from the machines they run on.
 2. **Machine independent:** don't care about the stats of the machine.